 Mescalero Apache Man Pleads Guilty to Federal Assault Charge

-ALBUQUERQUE—Sheridan Gerard Lester, 24, a member of the Mescalero Apache Nation, pleaded guilty this afternoon to an assault charge in federal court in Las Cruces, New Mexico.
-Under the terms of his plea agreement, Lester will be sentenced to 21 months in prison, followed by a term of supervised release to be determined by the court.
+ALBUQUERQUE—Christopher Bigmouth, 25, an enrolled member of the Mescalero Apache Nation who resides in Mescalero, N.M., pleaded guilty this afternoon in Las Cruces, N.M., to an assault resulting in serious bodily injury charge.
+Under the terms of his plea agreement, Bigmouth will be sentenced to 84 months in prison followed by a term of supervised release to be determined by the court.

-This case was investigated by the Las Cruces Resident Agency of the FBI and is being prosecuted by Assistant U.S. Attorney Aaron O. Jordan of the U .S.
-Attorney’s Las Cruces Branch Office.
+This case was investigated by Las Cruces office of the FBI and the Mescalero Agency of the BIA’s Office of Justice Services and is being prosecuted by Assistant U.S. Attorney Aaron O. Jordan of the U.S. Attorney’s Las Cruces Branch Office.